Last updated: 30 April 2026

 How the score is built

-We combine thirteen separate signals, each scored from 0 to 1, weight them, and add them up.
+We combine eight separate signals, each scored from 0 to 1, weight them, and add them up.
 The maximum is 100.
-Every signal sits in one of five buckets.
+Every signal sits in one of four buckets.

 Why we weight things this way